ArchimboldiMao/SegmentedAndPagerNodeExample/README.md

 Written by Archimboldi Mao.
 You can [find me on Twitter](https://twitter.com/ArchimboldiMao) if you have any suggestions, requests, or just want to talk!

 ## License
-All code contributed to PromptMessage is released under an Apache 2.0 license.
+All code contributed to SegmentedAndPagerNodeExample is released under an Apache 2.0 license.